UbuntuDDE/iso-builder/README.md

     e.g. root@ea5126f14ac9:/#

-    Now install debootstrap package and create an eoan (or focal script)
+    Now install debootstrap package and create a focal (or groovy script)

     apt update && apt install debootstrap git nano -y

+    Make sure you check for the latest Ubuntu Release scripts-eoan or focal; currently at disco (run ls)

-    cd /usr/share/debootstrap/scripts; cp disco focal; cd ;
+    cd /usr/share/debootstrap/scripts; cp disco (ver your building); cd ;
+    Substitute (ver your building) for as of May 7 2020: focal -> 20.04 LTS
+    groovy -> 20.10

     Clone the iso-builder

-    mkdir /home/ubuntudde; cd /home/ubuntudde; git clone https://github.com/UbuntuDDE/iso-builder -b ubuntudde; cd iso-builder; ./build.sh
+    mkdir /home/ubuntudde; cd /home/ubuntudde; git clone https://github.com/UbuntuDDE/iso-builder -b ubuntudde; cd iso-builder;

-at this point configure etc/terraform.conf for the build you wish to make e.g. 20.04 and focal - ensure you decide between unstable or all PPAs
+at this point configure etc/terraform.conf for the build you wish to make e.g. 20.04 and focal - ensure you decide between unstable or all PPAs (important step)

+When ready: ./build.sh

     This will eventually complete - ignore any errors EXCEPT for 404 repository errors.
 If you get those then investigate why and once fixed exit and start the instructions again.
 This step will take 20-60 minutes depending on your internet speed and host OS CPU power